afiodorov/afiodorov.github.io/_posts/2020-02-04-rolling-median.md

 ---

+Complexity analysis: we have to do insert/delete from a sorted array at each step, which is O(window).
+Since we have N steps the resulting complexity is O(N*window).
+Can we do better?
+Turns out the canonical algorithm for computing a rolling median is to keep window elements in a [skip list][skiplist] instead.
+Skip list allows one to insert, delete and random access sorted elements in logN times, thus the complexity of the canonical algorithm is lower:
+O(Nlog(window)).
+However for windows of small sizes, I feel like the advantage of skip lists outweigh the cost of much more complex implementation.

 This concludes the code & the blog post.
 Hurray!
-(So much code though that does what python does in one line)

-TL;DR I used a queue & a sorted array to make the computation.
+TL;DR I used a sorted array to make the computation.

 TL;DR;TL;DR I am (still) a massive nerd.